HOW TO IMPROVE YOUR FUEL ECONOMY –

 Another insulation approach is to insulate the air intake system itself from the engine heat.
 On a few modern engines this is being included in the OEM design.
 But in older engines and still on most new cars, it’s not addressed.
 This can actually be done all along the air intake route, but one of the biggest improvements is in insulating the air intake area above the engine.
 This is high-impact because the air intake manifold sits on top of the engine: a lot of heat rises from and radiates from the engine directly into the air intake manifold.

 - Reduce the temperature under your hood by installing vents or louvers in the hood (or sometimes the fenders, depending on the vehicle and your preferences).
-Louvers are particularly beneficial in the Southern-most states, and for towing/hauling engines, and have additional benefits in extending the life of various parts and accessories such as your hoses, battery and alternator in hot climates, and enabling your air conditioning to work better.
+Louvers are particularly beneficial in the Southern-most and Southwest states, and for towing/hauling engines, and have additional benefits in extending the life of various parts and accessories such as your hoses, battery and alternator in hot climates, and enabling your air conditioning to work better.
 With sunny skies and temperatures above 90°F in stop-and-go traffic, the hot pavement contributes to under-hood temperatures that will commonly peak between 180 and 250°F.

 As with any vehicle modifications, there are proper-installation caveats to consider such as louver location and rain gutters.
 But it can be well worth the time, money and effort: Louver vents will lower those under-hood temperatures by roughly 20-70 degrees, which will automatically lower the temperature of your engine intake air.